Updated 19th February 2018; 12th May, 1st July 2018; 17th May, 19th September 2019

 After the discovery and survey of the Upper Mitre Passage in Cueva-Cubío del Llanío (site 3234) and exploring through Sandy Chamber and Side Road up to smaller passages with tree roots and some draught, it appeared that Llanío was heading for the surface.
 The survey indicated a densely vegetated area below a curve in the main road and the subsequent use of Ron Taylor's sub-phone equipment confirmed that station 3234-17-03.106 in Llanío was a very small number of metres below the surface.
 Hammering on the road was distinctly heard in Under Road Chamber and, again, the sub-phones were used to confirm that station 17-03.97 was under the tarmac.
 It would appear that the Llanío survey, carried out with a mixture of old and new technology, has been accurate to a couple of metres in all three dimensions.

 A second entrance was deemed necessary as the route to this area was tight and awkward in places.
-A new entrance here could cut 3 hours off a trip and allow fresher cavers to push at the end of Mulu Manners to a possible link with Cueva de Riaño (site 0105).
+A new entrance here could cut 3 hours off a trip and allow fresher cavers to push at the end of Mulu Manners to a possible link with Cueva de Riaño (site 0105) - achieved in July 2019.

 The area was cleared of thick undergrowth and, after a false start, an area of rocks and clay investigated to a shallow limestone gulley sloping down on the same line as the passage below.
 By the end of the Easter "season", a 2m deep hole had been excavated mainly through clay with tree routes and the occasional lump of sandstone with an encouraging drill through the clay suggesting an open space about 60cm below.
 Although there was no guarantee that this excavation would provide a second entrance, the number of joints underground with roots and draught in places suggested that another route in would start in this area.